 Based on our observed MACE reduction data from the pooled post-hoc analysis of the ASSERT, SUSTAIN and ASSURE clinical trials, a number of hypotheses were generated to help investigate the driving factors responsible for the MACE reductions observed.
-Based on our research and in-depth analysis of the activity of apabetalone in multiple cell types, a combination of BET responsive activities were identified as probable underlying contributors to the MACE reductions observed in the clinic, including, reverse cholesterol transport, directional changes towards normalization of perturbed vascular inflammation, vascular calcification, complement and coagulation.
+Based on our research and in-depth analysis of the activity of apabetalone in multiple cell types, a combination of BET responsive activities were identified as probable underlying contributors to the MACE reductions observed in the clinic, including, reverse cholesterol transport, acute phase response, vascular inflammation, vascular calcification, complement and coagulation.
+Downregulation of these pathways by apabetalone may avoid catastrophic vascular events leading to occlusion and death.